GammaScorpii/nixos-wg-peer-manager/README.md

 sudo nixos-rebuild switch
 ```

-The script generates a `wg-peers.nix` file in the /etc/nixos/modules/ directory, and is imported into the wireguard.nix configuration.
+The script generates a `wg-peers.nix` file in the /etc/nixos/modules/ directory, and this is imported into the wireguard.nix configuration.

 ## Security Features